Do you want to know how to write Instagram captions that increase engagement? You’re in the right place.

 Study What Works For Other Artists

 To discover more tips, study what other Instagram influencers are doing to create more engagement on their Instagram account.
-Follower other artists and read the captions and the comments people are leaving for the post.
+Follower other artists and read the captions and the comments people leave for the post.
 Discover if there is anything they are doing differently that you can use to write better Instagram captions.

 Analysis What Works Best For You

 The last step is to see what works best for your followers to create a better social media marketing plan.

 If your followers enjoy reading funny captions, then consider adding them to Instagram posts to get more positive engagement from other users who want a laugh in their day.